Practical guides for real screenshot workflows.

 How to choose between the three redaction methods based on risk level — and when blur is not safe enough for credentials and secrets.

-Best for developers, support teams, technical writers, and QA engineers.Browser frames, portfolios, and collage layouts
+Best for QA, support, and product teams on Windows.Browser frames, portfolios, and collage layouts

 How to add a browser frame to a screenshot